burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. If any specialization is the more specialized of the two, the less specialized is discarded.

-3. Overloading allowed for functions from steps 1-2 and regular functions
+3. Overloading allowed for functions from steps 1-2 and for regular functions.

 4. If a regular function and a template function match equally well, the regular function takes precedence.